utkmst/Langify/README.md

 ## Features

 - **Multi-library Detection**: Integrates `langid`, `langdetect`, and `polyglot` for accurate language detection.
+- **Localization Support**: Uses a `localization.json` file for multilingual chatbot responses.
+Users can select their preferred language at the start of the session.
 - **Character n-gram Analysis**: Uses trigrams (or customizable n-grams) to analyze text characteristics.
 - **Interactive Chatbot Interface**: Engages users with slow-typing effects using the `colorama` library for colored prompts.
 - **Language Name Lookup**: Converts detected language codes to human-readable names using `langcodes`.